BeryJu/gravity/docs/content/docs/backup/_index.md

 Gravity's inbuilt backup regularly saves etcd snapshots to a user-configured S3 endpoint and bucket.
 These snapshots can then be used to restore a cluster from scratch.

 Starting with 0.4.5, Gravity will also keep 1 snapshot locally without any additional configuration, in the `/data/backup` directory.
+This snapshot is created/updated with the same schedule as configured in the [Role configuration's `Cron Schedule`](./role_config.md#local-and-s3-related-settings)
 This snapshot can be restored just like other snapshots.

 ### Restore